paccao/reddit-bash-challenges/README.md

 A symlink is a symbolic Linux/ UNIX link that points to another file or folder on your computer or a connected file system.
 This is similar to a Windows shortcut.

-redirection of output to /dev/null is the idiomatic bash way of saying lets hide this output.
+Redirection of output to /dev/null is the idiomatic bash way of saying lets hide this output.
 Everything that gets directed to /dev/null gets deleted.
 For example `$(get_latest_version 2>/dev/null)`

+How to search after a specific flag in the --help output or MAN page of a command:
+`man ls | grep -A 5 "\-FLAGTOSEARCHFOR"`
+* -A <NUM> shows following lines after a match, -B <NUM> shows preceding lines before each match